A Survey on Multimodal Disinformation Detection: More Challenges

-Recently, several initiatives were undertaken by major companies and government entities to combat disinformation in social media. \footnote{For example, \url{https://digi.org.au/disinformation-code/}} However, automatic detection of misleading and harmful content poses diverse challenges.
-Below we offer a non-exhaustive list of what is to be addressed in the future.

-\begin{enumerate} \item {\bf Models Combining Multiple Multimodalities.} The major challenge is to devise a mechanism to combine multiple modalities in a systematic way so that one modality complements others.
-Current research primarily adopts fusion mechanisms, which might not bring the complementarity across modalities. \item {\bf Datasets.} There is a need for truly multimodal datasets that combine multiple modalities such as text, image, speech, video, temporal, user profile, and network.
-In addition, we also need to focus on the dataset from multiple platforms (e.g., news, posts from Twitter, Reddit, Gab, and Instagram) as different data sources present different types of styles, and focus on diverse topics.
-For example, Gab promotes the free flow of information, which can hinder content moderation. \item {\bf Contextualization.} Existing methods of disinformation detection are mostly non-contextualized, i.e., the broader context of a news in terms of the responses of the readers and how the users perceive them are not captured.
-We argue that the response thread under a news, the underlying social network among users, the propagation dynamics of the news and its mentions across social media need suitable integration to better capture the overall perspective on the news. \item {\bf Meta Information.} Along with the news and the context, other information such as the authenticity of the news, the credibility of the authors of the news, the factuality of the news also play important roles for disinformation detection.
-Moreover, whether the disinformation attack is a coordinated effort or an individual activity would also help understanding its severity.
+\begin{enumerate} \item \textbf{Contextualization.} Existing methods of disinformation detection are mostly non-contextualized, i.e.,~the broader context of a news article in terms of the responses of the readers and how the users perceive them are not captured.
+We argue that the response thread under a news, the underlying social network among users, the propagation dynamics of the news and its mentions across social media need suitable integration to better capture the overall perspective on the news.

+\item \textbf{Meta Information.} Along with the news and the context, other information such as the authenticity of the news, the credibility of the authors of the news, the factuality of the news also play an important role for disinformation detection.
+Moreover, detecting whether the disinformation attack is a coordinated effort or an individual activity would also help understanding its severity.

+\item \textbf{Bias, Region, and Cultural Awareness.} The performance of most of the existing systems is limited to the underlying dataset, particularly to the demography and the underlying cultural aspects.
+For instance, a model trained on an Indian political dataset may not generalize well to a US health-related dataset \cite{fortuna2021well}.

+\item \textbf{Disinformation on Evolving Topics.} Often, claims or harmful content are disseminated based on the current event; information about COVID-19 and vaccines are examples of such use cases.
+Existing models might fail on such use cases, and thus zero-shot or few-shot learning might be an important future avenue to explore.